Rizzo Rink Mite Ice Hockey

 This was Henry’s first time and he struggled with learning to skate and having a ton of new equipment on him.
 When his age group smoked him as they skated from end to end of the rink he quickly got discouraged.

 When I called Henry’s name and he looked up at me in full on tears and outstretched arms for me crying Mama.
 I almost threw up.
 The feeling in my gut was terrible.
 When Henry’s Dad tried to go out and get him they said he could not go out there but he would send someone out.
 Sure enough they sent someone out on skate to help Henry get the hang of everything.
 At the end of that session I thought for sure that he would never want to come back….to be honest I never wanted to come back.
 But he did go back.
 He woke up and went back the very next day.
 That was the day he fell in love with ice hockey.
-And now you will find me and his dad hanging on the plexi-glass freezing and cheering him on.

 You get a lot for the cost of the program.
 You get a ton of dedicated hockey dads working with the kids.
 They love the kids and are amazing with them.
 They do drills, play mini games and even have this hilarious game where the kids skate around and they sweep them up with the nets…kind of like Hungry Hippos on ice.
 Sessions are on both Saturdays and Sundays.
 You can go both days or just one.
 They will assign you a time once you register.
 You cannot change that time.
 You can try, but I wouldn’t.
 The first couple of weeks the kids focus on skating.
 Then they get a practice jersey and then after a few more weeks they get their sticks.
 The program is done really well and it is clear they have been doing this forever.
 If you child cannot skate they might have a first day like Henry.
 If you child can skate they will have a much easier first day.
 If you child cannot skate I recommend you finding one of the many year round ice rink in the city or in NJ to get them on skates and used to the feeling before the first day of practice.